Home » Europe » Schengen Area – Everything You Need to Know

 9. Lithuania

-Lithuania signed the Schengen agreement on April 16, 2003, and started its implementation on December 21, 2007.
+Lithuania signed the Schengen Agreement on April 16, 2003, and began implementing it on December 21, 2007.
 Lithuanian is one of the oldest languages in the world.

 10. Luxembourg